JusticeShultz/MathX/README.md

-# MathX V1.1214.39
+# MathX V1.20.42

-## MathX is a generic math library built for use of simple math functions.
-This library supports basics including vector2's, vector3's & vector4's - each with their own operators and math functions to support them.
-Lines, curves, colors, vector operations, etc are also included for more complex functionality.
+## MathX is a generic math library built for use of simple/commonly needed math functions that are generally used in games.
+This library supports dynamic operators and a wide range of different functions.
+Lines, curves, colors, etc are also included for more complex functionality.

 ### Changelog:
-Added a random class to generate seeds, numbers & decimal numbers as well as adding an example raylib project with a wandering sprite that draws lines.
-Code now folds much more nicely using pragma regions.
+Code has been cleaned up significantly.

+All operations are now in capital lettering format.
+The == operator now correctly handles floating point operators.
+Custom unit test functions added, the ability to check implemented types and floating point types has been added.
+Unit test now has all available tests.
+Normalize functions for Vector2, Vector3 & Vector4 now work correctly.
+Added a FLOATMIN definition to make sure floats == operations work correctly due to floating point number data loss.
+Added documentation to all functions that were missing it.
+Converted ALL of the examples to use the correct capitalization method.
+Fixed angle betweens redundant code.

 ### Deprecated as of this patch:
 float lerps,